 (5) If a current agreement (other than the first agreement) has not been made in respect of a 12 month period then on the commencement of that period the provisions of the current agreement for the previous 12 month period apply, to the extent that the provisions are relevant, until a current agreement is made for the first mentioned period.

 (6) A current agreement is not legally enforceable.

-[Section 6B inserted by No. 9 of 2008 s.
+[Section 6B inserted: No. 9 of 2008 s.
 11.]

 Part II — Powers and duties of Public Trustee

 Division 1 — General